Best Anime YouTube Channels for Reviews, News, and Recommendations

 Gigguk, who has become an essential figure in the anime community, has around 300 videos in his library that millions of anime fans can’t get enough of.
 Gigguk makes videos on everything, from popular and unpopular comments to anime critiques.

-Gigguk’s most popular video is his 9-minute explanation of Attack on Titan.
-It was posted seven years ago and has garnered a whopping 32 million views.
+Gigguk’s most popular video is his 9-minute explanation Attack on Titan IN 9 MINUTES which was posted 8 years ago and has garnered a whopping 33.2+ million views.

 Anime has gained popularity due to the widespread use of the Internet and the availability of anime content on streaming platforms like Netflix, Hulu, Amazon Prime Video, Crunchyroll, and Funimation.
 As a result, anime YouTubers have also become the pillars of the anime community.